How to Prevent Dog Bites

-I’m Ed Smith, a Sacramento Dog Bite Lawyer.
-Many people don’t know that dog bites continue to remain a serious issue among the medical and legal community.
-In many cases, it is more effective to prevent these injuries than to treat them after they arise.
+Many people don’t know that dog bites remain a severe issue among the medical and legal communities.
+It is more effective to prevent these injuries than to treat them after they arise in many cases.
 What are the strategies for preventing dog bites?

 Do Your Research Before Selecting a Family Pet

 The first step in preventing these traumatic injuries is to select a proper family pet.
-Some dog breeds are more aggressive than others and may have a tendency towards aggressive behavior that other dogs may not have.
-For example, the Pit Bull has been banned in many European countries and other dog breeds, such as the Rottweiler and German Shephard, have a reputation throughout the dog community for quick anger triggers.
+Some dog breeds are more aggressive than others and may tend towards aggressive behavior that other dogs may not have.
+For example, the Pit Bull has been banned in many European countries.
+Other dog breeds, such as the Rottweiler and German Shephard, have a reputation throughout the dog community for quick anger triggers.
 This means that families should think twice before purchasing these dog breeds and instead look for dog breeds that have a more docile nature.

 Do Not Approach a Dog That is Feeding Its Puppies

 Yes, it can be tempting to pet every dog that we pass on the street; however, there are certain times that dogs do not want to be disturbed.
-Similar to a mother taking care of her baby, a dog feeding her puppies does not want to be disturbed.
+Like a mother taking care of her baby, a dog feeding her puppies does not wish to be disturbed.
 In fact, a dog that is approached while feeding its puppies may perceive a human hand as a threatening motion towards the puppies.
-For this reason, the dog may try to bite the person, leading to serious injuries such as hand fractures.
+For this reason, the dog may try to bite the person, leading to severe injuries such as hand fractures.
 Do not approach a dog that is feeding puppies.

 If a Dog Turns Aggressive, Move Away Slowly